 Liquidity Pools

 Each underlying asset has two distinct liquidity pools: one comprising the quote tokens and the other the base tokens.
 For instance, in an ETH/USDC pairing, ETH is the base, and USDC is the quote currency.
 Liquidity providers can choose to participate in one or multiple of these pools based on their market perspective.
+This means that if the liquidity provider wants to have an upside in ETH or wants to limit the risks of crypto changing its price (keeps USDC), he/she can participate in the pools whilst keeping the desired currency.

 When you stake in Carmine Option liquidity pools, you facilitate users' interactions with the AMM by assuming the counter-position to their options trades.
-Post-trade, the volatility update mechanism adjusts the options price—increasing it if an option was bought, decreasing it if sold—to prompt users and arbitrageurs to offset the liquidity pool's exposure.
+The volatility update mechanism adjusts the options price—increasing it if an option was bought, decreasing it if sold—to prompt users and arbitrageurs to offset the liquidity pool's exposure.

 Risks for liquidity providers